plutopulp/rheo/CONTRIBUTING.md

 # Contributing to Rheo

 Thanks for your interest in contributing!
 We care about code quality and clear communication, but we're not fussy about how you get there.
-Make the codebase better, and we'll be very happy and grateful.
+Make the codebase better, and we'll be very grateful.

 ## Development Setup